Lüders affair

+The Lüders affair was a diplomatic incident and military confrontation between Haiti and Germany in 1897.
+It arose from a dispute regarding a criminal case that involved a German citizen.

 On September 21, 1897, Haitian police were looking for one Dorléus Présumé, who was accused of theft.
 They found him washing a coach in front of the "Écuries Centrales" (Central Stables) of Port-au-Prince.
 His employer was Emile Lüders.
 Présumé resisted arrest, and Lüders, who had heard the noise, came to his defence.

-On September 21, 1897, both Présumé and Lüders were sentenced by the Police Tribunal to one month's imprisonment for assault and battery.
+On the same day, both Présumé and Lüders were sentenced by the Police Tribunal to one month's imprisonment for assault and battery.
 They appealed to the Correctional Tribunal, but this time they were also charged with using force to resist arrest.
 The original sentence was annulled and on October 14 they were sentenced to one year's imprisonment.

 Lüders had previously been sentenced to six days imprisonment in 1894 for battery on a soldier.
 Witnesses against Lüders included British, French, and German witnesses.
 Nonetheless, on October 17 the German Chargé d'affaires, Count Schwerin, demanded the immediate release of Lüders (who had been born in Haiti but had a German father), as well as the removal of the judges and dismissal of the police officers involved in the case.
 Responding to intervention by the American representative, W.F.
 Powell, President Sam pardoned Lüders, who left the country on October 22.